cwgoover/MyPython-Project/README.md

 - `4. parse_meminfo.py` - parse result of 'adb shell dumpsys meminfo', output: the excel.
 The usage can be found in 'parse_meminfo -h'

 - `5.format_tabular_output.py` - It comes from stackoverflow.com, a sample about how to print format tabular in the txt file.

+- `6.autoscroll_device.py` - Use adb command to simulate swipe action on the Android device's screen in 30 minutes.